AffogatoNetwork/Core/README.md

 truffle compile
 ```

-End with running the tests
+End with running the tests.
+Affogato uses Chai as an assertion library

 ```
 truffle test